laderast/RBootcamp_old/chapter4.md

 + How to make messy data tidy using `tidyr`
 + Long vs. Wide data
 + The tidy manifesto
++ Loading Data
 + Joining tables on a common identifier

 After this chapter, you will be able to handle about 90% of your data visualization, data manipulation, and data cleaning problems.
 Hopefully you'll have gained enough confidence to start going beyond this Bootcamp and learn some more.

 *** =instructions
 Just move on to the next exercise.
 (CTRL+K)